Global well-posedness and stability of the inhomogeneous kinetic wave equation near vacuum: Introduction

 Regarding the well-posedness of the homogeneous (KWE), the question of local existence and uniqueness for 4-wave interactions was first addressed in \cite{EV} for velocity isotropic solutions and Laplacian dispersion relations.
 It is also proved in \cite{EV} that the equation admits global, measure valued, weak solutions, and that condensation can occur.
 Existence and uniqueness of radial weak solutions to a slightly simplified version of the 4-wave kinetic equation for general power-law dispersion has been proved in \cite{Merino}.
-Finally, optimal local well-posedness was shown in \cite{GIT}.
+For general solutions, optimal local well-posedness was shown in \cite{GIT}.
 The results of \cite{GIT} hold in $L^\infty$ for more general dispersion relations, and in $L^2$ for Laplacian dispersion relation.
+Additionally, stability of solutions in $L^2$ near equilibrium was recently shown in \cite{Menegaki}, while stability and cascades of the Kolmogorov-Zakharov spectrum was shown in \cite{codige22}.